USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/rclone.md

 At this point you have a working encryption overlay.
 You will want to add a "chunking" overlay on top on that.
-As before first create a folder in the encrypted overlay to hold your chunked overlay.
+As before, first create a folder in the encrypted overlay to hold your chunked overlay.
 In this case I called mine "chunk"

 ```bash
 $ rclone mkdir googlecrypt:chunk